philc/book-notes/it doesnt have to be crazy at work - jason fried.md

     what's causing it, you're more likely to find the right path.
 We've been in that place many times over the years at Basecamp."
   * On financial controls, bureaucracy, and heavyweight process
-    * They guard so many things, but all too often they fail to protect what's both most vulnerable and most
-      precious: their employees' time and attention.
+    * They guard against so many things, but all too often they fail to protect what's both most vulnerable and most precious: their employees' time and attention.
   * Don't let others schedule your time: If you don't own the vast majority of your time, it's impossible to be calm.
 You'll always be stressed out, feeling robbed of the ability to actually do your job.
   * What you want is the "oblivious joy of focus."
 Not to be in touch, not to be constantly reprioritizing